Mr-ebony/Splunk-threat-hunting-lab/README.md

 ## 💡 Goal
 This project demonstrates how to simulate, detect, and investigate cyber attacks using a SIEM tool (Splunk) in a home lab.
-I used Brute-force attack (From Kali Linux) on Windowslogin to simulate failed Remote Desktop Protocol (RDP) or local login attempts, which are recorded in Windows Security logs.
-Next, I imported the windows Logs into Splunk were i carried out some search functions, create alert for failed login attempts, and dashboard for visualization.
-Finally, I carried out a detection Rules and MITRE ATT&CK Mapping.
+I used a Brute-force attack (From Kali Linux) on Windows login to simulate failed Remote Desktop Protocol (RDP) or local login attempts, which are recorded in Windows Security logs.
+Next, I imported the Windows logs into Splunk, where I carried out some search functions, created an alert for failed login attempts, and a dashboard for visualisation.
+Finally, I implemented a detection rule and performed MITRE ATT&CK Mapping.
-Note: This project should be read in combination with the My-Home-SOC-Lab which demonstrate the installation of VirtualBox, kali Linux (attacker) and Window (victime) VM.
+Note: This project should be read in combination with the [My-Home-SOC-Lab](https://github.com/Mr-ebony/My-Home-SOC-Lab.git), which demonstrates the installation of VirtualBox, Kali Linux (attacker) and Windows (victim) VMs.

 ## 🧰 Tools Used
 - Splunk Free (local install)